Mountain Gazette Contributor Emily Leibert on Journalism as Self-Encounter

 I had a really hard time turning this piece around, I won’t lie to you.
 Not the reporting necessarily, but the actual crafting of it was really difficult; trying to contextualize why it matters that these girls are essentially being trained to be maternal figures out in the community meant I had to look at how I was raised, and compare it to how fast these girls have been forced to grow up, and the ways in which technology has infested their lives.

 I loved how you wrote it.
-It felt inspirational, but also nostalgic–even melancholy at times
+It felt inspirational, but also nostalgic–even melancholy at times.

 What's so heart-wrenching about it for me is wondering how each of us has contributed to it.
 It was touching and difficult to grapple with what kids have inherited, and the girls specifically.
 As we know, little girls deal with quite different issues than little boys in terms of their self-esteem and the beauty standards that they're expected to meet from such a young age.